Experimental Design for Causal Effect Identification: Single C-component Identification

-The algorithm discussed in the previous Section provides an exact solution for finding the minimum cost intervention.
+The algorithm discussed in the previous Section provides an exact solution for finding the minimum-cost intervention.
 However, it has an exponential runtime in the worst case.
-Herein, we develop and present two heuristic algorithms to approximate the solution to the min-cost intervention problem in polynomial time.
-In Section \ref{sec:experiment}, we evaluate the performance of these algorithms in terms of their runtimes and the optimality of their solutions.
-The detailed analysis of these heuristic algorithms are provided in Appendix \ref{apdx: heuristic}.
-It is noteworthy that these two algorithms utilize the result of Theorem \ref{thm: Hhullpac}, i.e., they initiate with identifying $\PaC{S}$, $H$ in \eqref{eq:h-def}, and then find a min-cost intervention set that identifies $Q[S]$ in $\mathcal{G}_{[H]}$.
-Theses two algorithms approximate the min-cost intervention problem via a minimum weight vertex cut (a.k.a. vertex separator) problem.
+Herein, we develop and present two heuristic algorithms to approximate the solution to the minimum-cost intervention problem in polynomial time.
+We discuss their average-case performance on random graphs.
+Also, in Section \ref{sec:experiment}, we evaluate the performance of these algorithms in terms of their runtimes and the optimality of their solutions.
+Further analysis of these heuristic algorithms are provided in Appendix \ref{apdx: heuristic}.
+It is noteworthy that these two algorithms utilize the result of Theorem \ref{thm: Hhullpac}, i.e., they initiate with identifying $\PaC{S}$, $H$ in \eqref{eq:h-def}, and then find a minimum-cost intervention set that identifies $Q[S]$ in $\mathcal{G}_{[H]}$.
+Theses two algorithms approximate the minimum-cost intervention problem via a minimum-weight vertex cut (a.k.a. vertex separator) problem.

-\begin{definition}(Minimum weight vertex cut) Let $\mathcal{H}$ be a (un)directed graph over the vertices $V$, with a weight function $\omega:V\to\mathbbm{R}^{\geq0}$.
+\begin{definition}(Minimum-weight vertex cut) Let $\mathcal{H}$ be a (un)directed graph over the vertices $V$, with a weight function $\omega:V\to\mathbbm{R}^{\geq0}$.
 For two non-adjacent vertices $x,y\in V$, a subset $A\subset V\setminus\{x,y\}$ is said to be a vertex cut for $x-y$, if there is no (un)directed path that connects $x$ to $y$ in $\mathcal{H}_{V\setminus A}$.
-The objective of minimum weight vertex cut problem is to identify a vertex cut for $x-y$ that minimizes $\sum_{a\in A}\omega(a)$. \end{definition} Min-weight vertex cut problem can be solved in polynomial time by, for instance, casting it as a max-flow problem\footnote{See Appendix \ref{apdx: heuristic} for details.} and then using algorithms such as Ford-Fulkerson, Edmonds-Karp, or push-relabel algorithm \cite{ford1956maximal,edmonds1972theoretical,goldberg1988new}.
+The objective of minimum-weight vertex cut problem is to identify a vertex cut for $x-y$ that minimizes $\sum_{a\in A}\omega(a)$. \end{definition} Minimum-weight vertex cut problem can be solved in polynomial time by, for instance, casting it as a max-flow problem\footnote{See Appendix \ref{apdx: heuristic} for details.} and then using algorithms such as Ford-Fulkerson, Edmonds-Karp, or push-relabel algorithm \citep{ford1956maximal,edmonds1972theoretical,goldberg1988new}.